 An alternative energy system can be used to provide electric power to any number of electric devices, such as appliances, tools and computers.
 The bigger the system, obviously, the more power it will provide.
 To give you an idea of the capacity of a small system like ours, here is what we use our solar energy system to power:

-This is a DC powered refrigerator, the same size as a conventional chest freezer (4’ wide).
+Refrigeration: This is a DC powered refrigerator, the same size as a conventional chest freezer (4’ wide).
 The refrigerator draws 40 watts of power and can be converted to a freezer by replacing the thermostat.
 Since the refrigerator is a DC model, it is wired directly to the battery, bypassing the inverter.
 So the refrigerator keeps running even if the inverter is turned off.
-Our refrigerator has been running continuously for over 2 years without any problems.
-Even during the dark days of winter, the unit has adequate power to keep running.
+Our refrigerator has been running continuously for over 8 years without any problems.
+Even during the dark days of winter, the solar panels provide adequate power to keep it running.

-Our solar system provides adequate power to run a laptop computer all day if necessary.
-We also run a router from our inverter so that multiple computers can be operated at the same time.
+Internet: Our solar system also provides adequate power to run a laptop computer, a tablet and to recharge cell phones.
+It also powers a router from so that multiple computers can be operated ‘wifi’ at the same time.
 In addition to the router, a small radio is installed on a tree about 300’ from our house which receives the wireless broadband and transmits the signal to the house.

-Besides the laptop, we have a battery-powered driver-drill, which is a very useful tool.
+Small tools and appliances: The system also recharges small tools, such as a battery-powered driver-drill.
 Our system recharges the battery for this tool in about 30 minutes.

 These are the principle applications we use which are provided by the solar power system described above.
 However, you can use a wide variety of electric devices as needed.
 Today, we enjoy the benefits of our system without feeling a technological intrusion into our off-grid homestead and lifestyle.
 The refrigerator especially has made a big improvement in our day to day living, since storing food is so much easier.
-Over time we may expand our system by adding more batteries for storage, and eventually a second solar panel or small wind turbine.
+And we don’t miss the kerosene lamps.

 Bringing electricity to rural locations is something of a balancing act since we don’t want our simple lifestyle changed by too many electrical gadgets.
 It does require some restraint to keep things simple, but the few electric amenities we now have are most appreciated!